Epictek/newbie-takeover/README.md

 how it works.
 Do not use this script on any system you care about.
 Do not use this script on any system you expect to be up.
 Do not run this script unless you can afford to get physical access to fix a botched takeover.
 If anything goes wrong, your system will most likely panic.
+Unless you have balls to do that

 That said, this script will not (itself) make any permanent changes to your existing root filesystem (assuming you run it from a tmpfs), so as long as you